fullfacing/keycloak4s/README.md

 # Changelog
 All notable changes to this project will be documented in this file.

+## [0.10.3]
+###Changed
+- Modified the logging for successful Admin API requests to log the raw response instead of the deserialized response.

 ## [0.9.0]
 ### Added
 - Added proper logging for the Admin module.